eCommerce is typically more efficient for buyers and sellers.

 Buying Options for an Instant Pot on Google Shopping

 Like Google Search, Google Shopping is second to none in its scope.
-It aggregates so many products and buying options across the web that you can’t go wrong.
+It aggregates so many products shown and buying options across the web that you can’t go wrong.

 The first version of Google Shopping developed by Craig Nevill-Manning and released in December 2002 was called Froogle.
 Froogle used Google’s web crawler index to offer a simple price comparison service that eventually became a branch of Google AdWords.

-In 2007, the platform was rebranded as Google Product Search to emphasize its integration with Google Search.
+In 2007, the platform was rebranded as Google assistant Product Search to emphasize its integration with Google Search.
 Product listings would appear alongside regular search results.